Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Koopman Operator based optimal control

-The matrix $ K $ can be viewed as a finite-dimensional approximation of the Koopman operator.
+This matrix $ K $ can be seen as a finite-dimensional approximation of the Koopman operator.
 The decomposition of the Koopman operator into eigenvalues, eigenfunctions, and modes is commonly used to analyze the system dynamics as well as predict the future state.
-In the situation we are interested in here, we can choose an even simpler approach and compute updates for the observable $z$ directly using $K$:
+Alternatively, we can compute updates for the observable $z$ directly using $K$.
+Introducing $\eta = \psi(z)$, we have

 From here, we can obtain $z_{i+1}$ using the projection matrix $P$, cf.~Figure~\ref{fig:Koopman_EDMD}, where the relation between the dynamical system $\Phi$, the related Koopman operator $\Kcal$, and the EDMD approximation $K$ is visualized.